 Following your assessment, our Housing Standards and Adaptations Team will determine whether the work you want to carry out is reasonable and practical.
+Based on the outcome, we may be able to help with the cost and installation.

-There are 2 types of home adaptions:
+There are 2 types of home adaptations:

 - minor adaptations which include rails, half-steps, door entry systems